equinor/ccs-scripts/docs/webviz/overview.md

 ## About Weviz

-Webviz is designed for analysing FMU model result.
+Webviz is designed for analysing FMU model results.

 More documentation on Webviz: [Drogon example](https://webviz-subsurface-example.azurewebsites.net/how-was-this-made)